steview-d/bookmarks/README.md

 	- `EMAIL_PASSWORD` - The password for above email address
 	- `EMAIL_HOST` - The Outgoing Mail Server for your email, for example `smtp.gmail.com`
 	- `EMAIL_PORT` - Your SMTP port, usually `25`, `465`, or `587`
-	- `SECRET_KEY` - Use a Django Secret Key Gen, for example [this one]([https://miniwebtool.com/django-secret-key-generator/](https://miniwebtool.com/django-secret-key-generator/)).
+	- `SECRET_KEY` - Use a Django Secret Key Gen, for example [this one](https://miniwebtool.com/django-secret-key-generator/).
-	- `HOST_NAME` - The url you are deploying to, for example `links-sw.herokuapp.com`
+	- `HOST_NAME` - The URL you are deploying to, for example `links-sw.herokuapp.com`
 	- `STRIPE_PUBLISHABLE` - Your Stripe API `Publishable key`
 	- `STRIPE_SECRET` - Your Stripe API `Secret key`
-	- `DATABASE_URL` - This should already be here after you created the Postgres db, but if not, it's the Postgres URI you made a note of earlier.
+	- `DATABASE_URL` - This should already be here after you created the Postgres db, but if not, it is the Postgres URI you made a note of earlier.
 	- `AWS_ACCESS_KEY` - Your AWS Access Key
 	- `AWS_SECRET_ACCESS_KEY` - Your AWS Secret Access Key
 	- `AWS_STORAGE_BUCKET_NAME` - The name of the Bucket being used for this app